Musadaq23/prework-study-guide/README.md

 ## Description

-This is a study guide that will help me and others throughout this bootcamp to remember the basics og HTML, CSS, JavaScript and Git.
+This is a study guide that will help me and others throughout this bootcamp to remember the basics of HTML, CSS, JavaScript and Git.

 ## Installation